m7amdelbana/login-coroutines-retrofit/README.md

 ## Development Server

-Run using Android Studio and the project will run connected to current project deployed on Heroku and contains come default data to be show in the android application.
+Run using Android Studio and the project will run connected to current project deployed on Heroku and contains come default data to show in the android application.

 ## Further Help